 - While bacon is resting on a plate, preheat oven to 425 degrees and add new foil to your baking sheet.
 Toss brussels sprouts in olive oil, and salt and pepper to taste on the baking sheet.

-- Spread out in a single layer and roast at 425°F for 15-20 minutes, tossing halfway through.
+- Spread out in a single layer and roast at 425°F for about 20 minutes, tossing halfway through.

 - Chop bacon with a knife or use your fingers to make bite-sized pieces.
 Layer bacon and brussels in a bowl or platter so each layer has a bite of each.
 Enjoy!